Negrito

 The term Negrito (/nɪˈɡriːtoʊ/; lit. 'little black person') refers to several diverse ethnic groups who inhabit isolated parts of Southeast Asia and the Andaman Islands.
-Populations often described as Negrito include: the Andamanese peoples (including the Great Andamanese, the Onge, the Jarawa, and the Sentinelese) of the Andaman Islands, the Semang peoples (among them, the Batek people) of Peninsular Malaysia, the Maniq people of Southern Thailand, as well as the Aeta of Luzon, the Ati and Tumandok of Panay, the Mamanwa of Mindanao, and about 30 other officially recognized ethnic groups in the Philippines.
+Populations often described as Negrito include: the Andamanese peoples (including the Great Andamanese, the Onge, the Jarawa, and the Sentinelese) of the Andaman Islands, the Semang peoples (among them, the Batek people) of Peninsular Malaysia, the Maniq people of Southern Thailand, as well as about 30 different Negrito peoples of the Philippines (including the Aeta of Luzon, the Ati and Tumandok of the Visayas, and the Mamanwa of Mindanao).

 Etymology

 The word Negrito, the Spanish diminutive of negro, is used to mean "little black person."
 This usage was coined by 16th-century Spanish missionaries operating in the Philippines, and was borrowed by other European travellers and colonialists across Austronesia to label various peoples perceived as sharing relatively small physical stature and dark skin.
 Contemporary usage of an alternative Spanish epithet, Negrillos, also tended to bundle these peoples with the pygmy peoples of Central Africa on the basis of perceived similarities in stature and complexion.
 Historically, the label Negrito has also been used to refer to African pygmies.

-The appropriateness of bundling peoples of different ethnicities by similarities in stature and complexion has been called into question.
+Modern scholars have questioned the usefulness of bundling peoples of different ethnicities by similarities in stature and complexion.
+This analysis notes peoples classified as Negritos have a wide range of ethnic backgrounds, speak different languages, and have varied religious beliefs and cultural practices, all of which makes it difficult to speak of them as a unified group.
+Additionally, the original concept of Negrito has influences and associations now seen as ethically questionable, and not meeting modern scholarly standards.